+CELL CYCLE INHIBITION.
 This program is directed toward the cell cycle checkpoint pathway.
 The proliferation of normal cells is controlled by built-in safety mechanisms in the cell cycle, termed checkpoints, that ensure that only cells with normal genetic material can progress through the cell cycle and divide.
 Cells with genetic mutations are recognized and shunted into the apoptosis pathway to protect the organism from cancer and other genetic disorders.
 It is estimated that more than 50 percent of all human tumors contain cancer cells that have lost one or more crucial checkpoint genes.
 Cancer cells also can carry mutations in another group of normal cell genes that mimic extracellular proliferation signals, causing tumor cells to continue to divide even in the absence of normal cell growth signals.
 The net result of these genetic mutations is uncontrolled cell division and disease.
-We have collaborated with our partner Janssen since December 1998 to identify intracellular drug targets involved in cell cycle control.
-We have identified two validated targets in this program which are expected to enter small molecule screens.
+We have collaborated with our partner Janssen Pharmaceutica since December 1998 to identify intracellular drug targets involved in cell cycle control.
+We have identified several novel drug targets in this program, one of which has been accepted by Janssen Pharmaceutica as validated and has entered small molecule screens.

-E-3 ubiquitin ligase

-Our second antitumor program is focused on the E-3 ubiquitin ligase pathway.
+E-3 UBIQUITIN LIGASE.
+Our second antitumor program is focused on the E-3 ubiquitin ligase pathway unique to malignancies.
 The goal of this program is to examine specific inhibitors of ubiquitin ligases implicated in regulating mitosis, or cell division, in a number of transformed cell lines and normal cells.
-We also have identified several small molecule compounds in this program.
+We also have identified a preclinical candidate compound in this program.